British Board conclude interview with Tyson Fury over controversy

-Fury’s public statements forced the Board to call the fighter in for a discussion about his behaviour, not for the first time, and General Secretary Robert Smith released the following statement on Wednesday.
+Fury’s public statements forced the Board to call the fighter to discuss his behavior, not for the first time.
+General Secretary Robert Smith released the following statement on Wednesday.

-Tyson Fury has made comments in the media that have caused offence to members of our society.
+Tyson Fury has made comments in the media that have offended members of our society.
 However, there is no suggestion that he has broken the law by exercising his right to freedom of expression.
-In such circumstances, the Stewards of the British Boxing Board of Control have been advised that it cannot interfere with his basic human rights.
+In such circumstances, the Stewards of the British Boxing Board of Control have been advised not to interfere with his basic human rights.

-Having said that, the Stewards of the Board have made it clear to him that as World Heavyweight Champion, arguably the holder of the most prestigious title in sport, there are heavy responsibilities upon him to avoid making controversial, non-boxing comments.
-He has assured the Stewards that he understands the responsibilities upon him and has expressed regret that he has caused offence to others, which was never his intention.
+Having said that, the Stewards of the Board have made it clear to him that as World Heavyweight Champion, arguably the holder of the most prestigious title in the sport, there are heavy responsibilities upon him to avoid making controversial, non-boxing comments.
+He has assured the Stewards that he understands his responsibilities and regrets offending others, which was never his intention.